- Guide to Breast Cancer

 Cirrhosis (scarring) of the liver

 Cirrhosis can result from chronic alcohol abuse, chronic viral hepatitis, or rare genetic conditions that result in accumulation of toxic substances within the liver.
 The liver produces important binding proteins that affect the transport and delivery of male and female hormones via the bloodstream.
-With cirrhosis, liver function is compromised, and the levels of male and female hormones in the bloodstream are altered.
+With cirrhosis, liver function is compromised, and the levels of free and protein-bound male and female hormones in the bloodstream are altered.
 Men with cirrhosis of the liver have higher blood levels of estrogen and have an increased risk of developing breast cancer.

 Epidemiologic studies have shown that men who have several female relatives with breast cancer also have an increased risk for development of the disease.
 In particular, men who have inherited mutations in the breast cancer-associated BRCA-2 gene have an increased risk for developing breast cancer, with a lifetime risk of about 6 in 100 for development of breast cancer.
 BRCA-2 is a gene on chromosome 13 that normally functions in suppression of cell growth.
 Mutations in this gene lead to an increased risk for development of breast, ovarian, and prostate cancers.
 A portion of breast cancers in men are thought to be attributable to BRCA-2 mutation.
 Mutations in the BRCA-1 gene, which has been associated with inherited breast cancers in women, increase the risk for male breast cancer to a lesser degree than mutations in BRCA-2 (lifetime risk of 1 in 100).